Belmopan: Climate

 Belmopan features a tropical monsoon climate (Am) under the Köppen climate classification.
 The city has a lengthy wet season that runs from May through January and a short dry season covering the remaining three months.
 As is the characteristic of many cities with a tropical monsoon climate, Belmopan sees some rainfall during its dry season.
 March and April are Belmopan's driest months with roughly 45 mm of rainfall observed on average during those months.
 As with Belize City, these are somewhat unusual months for a city with a tropical monsoon climate to have its driest months of the year.
 Typically the driest month for a city with this climate type is the month after the winter solstice, which in Belmopan would be January.
 Average monthly temperatures are somewhat constant throughout the course of the year, ranging from 23 to 28 °C.

 Educational institutions

 The city of Belmopan has three pre-schools, four primary schools and four secondary schools as well as a modern Regional Language Centre (RLC) on the central campus of the University of Belize, where students from neighbouring Spanish-speaking countries come to study English.
-University of Belize's campus in Belmopan has the following faculties: Education and Arts, Management and Social Sciences, Science and Technology, and Nursing and Allied Health.
+University of Belize's campus in Belmopan has the following colleges: Education and Arts, Management and Social Sciences, Science and Technology, and Nursing and Allied Health.
 The church/state system prevails in Belizean education, especially where pre-school, primary and secondary school education is concerned, and nearly all schools in Belmopan are sustained by churches.